yangxin-stu/basic_knowledges/cg/learn CG with vulkan/00 vulkan programming guide.md

 2. `VK_BUFFER_USAGE_UNIFORM_TEXEL_BUFFER_BIT`, `VK_BUFFER_USAGE_STORAGE_TEXEL_BUFFER_BIT`: the buffer can be used to back a uniform or storage texel buffer.
 Texel buffers are formatted arrays of texels that can be used as the source or destination (in the case of storage buffers) of reads and writes by shaders running on the device.
 3. `VK_BUFFER_USAGE_UNIFORM_BUFFER_BIT`, `VK_BUFFER_USAGE_STORAGE_BUFFER_BIT`: back uniform or storage buffers.regular uniform and storage buffers have no format associated with them
 4. `VK_BUFFER_USAGE_INDEX_BUFFER_BIT`, `VK_BUFFER_USAGE_VERTEX_BUFFER_BIT`: store index or vertex buffer, drawing command
-5. `VK_BUFFER_USAGE_INDIRECT_BUFFER_BIT`: store parameters used in indirect dispatch and drawing commands, which are commands that take their parameters directly from buffers rather than from your program.
+5. `VK_BUFFER_USAGE_INDIRECT_BUFFER_BIT`: store parameters used in indirect dispatch and drawing commands, which are commands that take their parameters directly from buffers rather than from your program. avert `GPU-CPU-GPU` round-trip

 #### sharing mode
 1. `VK_SHARING_MODE_EXCLUSIVE`: the buffer will only be used on a single queue. set this queue family ignored